 Medieval Romance in an Irish Castle

 Even if you don't stay in a castle, you can still dine in one!
 Medieval banquets are available in several Irish castles, Bunratty being the best known.
-You are treated as guests at a medieval (or, most of the time, Renaissance) court and food, as well as entertainment, is provided.
-Phone the organizers and inform them of your intention to propose - they may well accommodate you and arrange for a minstrel serenading your lady, while you offer a ring or other token of love to her.
+You are treated like guests at a Renaissance court, complete with food and entertainment.
+If you are planning to pop the question, phone ahead to inform the team of your intention to propose - they may well accommodate you and arrange for a minstrel serenading your lady love while you offer the ring.
 Rest assured that you will not be challenged to a quick joust to win her favor.Continue to 5 of 9 below.

 05 of 09

 06 of 09